jiashengma/305/README.md

 registraion handler, and set the priviledge bit manually in db [] check email and password using jquery in front end [] on reserve, +1 to customer's rating
-[] show all customer representative doesnt show username, probably forgot to add or load

 # Setup (Accurate as of November 13)
 - Download maven and place the bin directory into the environment variables